PeterBrooksbank/peterbrooksbank.com/input/posts/creating-blog-wyam.md

 * I want it to be in a language I've worked with before (less cognitive load)
 * I don't want to use a platform that gates posts
 * I want to host it for free
-* I want deployment to be simple
+* I want the deployment to be simple

 The fastest you can get with code is to do nothing.
 A static site means our page is just an asset to serve, no back-end controllers performing logic to decide the page content or render it out.
 There are many static site generators and a lot of them have options for creating a blog.
 After some consideration I chose [Wyam](https://wyam.io/).
 There are a number of reasons for this: